nguyenbangqn/c4-final-project/README.md

 # Functionality of the application

-This application will allow creating/removing/updating/fetching TODO items.
+This application will allow creating/removing/updating/fetching TODO items/fetching a TODO item.
 Each TODO item can optionally have an attachment image.
 Each user only has access to TODO items that he/she has created.

 # TODO items